ethanbresk/Pokemon-Finder/README.md

 ![172276284111726639](https://github.com/user-attachments/assets/71de3461-0846-4d7a-9d33-015b7a40ee73)

 This project is a full-stack React App that utilizes Django Rest Framework API.
-Pokémon markers are displayed dynamically on a Leaflet.js map, featuring popups with their stats.
+Pokémon markers are displayed dynamically on a Leaflet.js map, featuring toggleable popups with their stats.

 ## Installation: